-18 kilometres of mixed quality, including road, dirt track and quiet lane.
+18 kilometres of generally good quality, including new cycleway, dirt track and quiet lane.
 Some tracks used by local farmers are passable in dry weather.
 The route is flat throughout.
-The main road, quiet at times, must be used until a missing bridge is installed.
+The main road, quiet at times, need only be used in Rians now that a missing bridge has been installed near Varages.

 RIANS – VARAGES